f-guitart/datamining/laboratories/lab0_data_processing_envs/data_processing_envs.md

 #### Wrapping out

 * Pipenv improves some of the caveats of the default python virtual environment workflow
-* It is more production oriented, but it can be useful in developement and prototyping stages
+* It is more production oriented, but it can be useful in development and prototyping stages

 ### Conda